CalderJohnson/64squares/README.md

-Chess AI work in progress, trained with deep reinforcement learning
+Chess AI work in progress, trained with deep reinforcement learning.

-This chess engine trains itself using a modified version of the Monte Carlo Search Tree
+This chess engine trains itself using a modified version of the Monte Carlo Search Tree.

 Our MCTS works by:
 1. Selection: Traverse the tree using the computed values of the nodes picked from a normal distribution until a leaf is reached.